Robert J. Sexton

 Robert Joseph Sexton is an American director, producer, writer, and former musician, best known for his work on music videos and with virtual reality.
-He has won three Emmy awards for his work as a producer and has been recognized by critics worldwide for his work as a director.
+He has won three Emmy Awards for his work as a producer and was a post-production producer of Paul McCartney's Live Kisses, which won two Grammy Awards in 2013.

 Early life

-Robert Joseph Sexton was born in St. Louis, Missouri.
-When Robert was a baby, Sexton's family moved to New Brunswick, New Jersey, as New Jersey was the home of Robert's maternal grandmother.
+Sexton was born in St. Louis, Missouri.
+As an infant, his family moved to New Brunswick, New Jersey, where his maternal grandmother had settled.
 His mother, uncle, and maternal grandmother and grandfather were Holocaust survivors from Lithuania who had been forced into a concentration camp by the Nazis.
+Their survival and resilience became a defining part of his family’s history.

-Sexton obtained a degree from Middlesex College, in business and marketing.
-Sexton then attended the School of Visual Arts in New York City.
-He also obtained a film and television production certificate from LACC.
+Sexton earned a degree in business and marketing from Middlesex College before continuing his education at the School of Visual Arts in New York City.
+He later receive a film and television production certificate from LACC, further honing his skills in the entertainment industry.